Sthaagg/CheskoPapyrusShared/README.md

 needed in my own projects.
 Feel free to fork this project or modify the code to add your own functions if the one that you need isn't available.

-All of the functions are global, so to use this library in your project,
+All of the functions are global, so to use this library in your project, just `import CommonArrayHelper`.

 ##Fallback Events
 ***Warning: Fallback Events are NOT READY for public consumption.
 This readme